 To file taxes in Turkey, individuals and businesses must follow these steps:

-How much is VAT in Turkey?
+What is the VAT tax in Turkey?

 Are taxes low in Turkey?